mattsolution/Duplicate_remover/README.md

 # Duplicate_remover

-This simple python sript is designed to remove duplicates from a list of items
+This simple python sript is designed to remove duplicates from a list of items.
+Text input a list of items (new line separated) and remove the duplicates.
+A copy to clipboard button allows to directly copy the clean output.

 <p align="center">
   <img src="figures/Duplicate_remover.png" width="300px" />
 </div>
 <p align="center">Duplicate remover GUI</p>

+In the future I want to ad button selaction to decide the item separator which will probably be space, new line, tab and an input text cell for a custom separator

 ## Requirements
 The required packages are: